echoedinvoker/nodejs-jonas/4-how-nodejs-works-behind/33-event-loop-in-practice/memo.md

   - and these three will work on the background.
     - after work finished, associate callback will put into queue of event loop.
       - only fs.readFile need consume some time to finished.
+      - Although setImmediate and setTimeout will be **completed immediately**, their associated **callbacks** still have to be executed according to the **flow: triggered by the event, placed in the queue corresponding to the phase, and waiting for the phase to arrive**.

 ![Alt add timeout/immeidat to reafile's callback](pic/bandicam%202022-10-05%2014-30-22-882.jpg)